-COMBAT SI CICIO RE: Protest in regard to the fight between And for a decision on the// 20 at The ISKA WA formally asknowledges your protect and will fallow the formal "Drotect" Cuidelines of the ISKA WA The ISKA WA formally acknowledges your protest and will follow the formal "Protest" Guidelines of the ISKA WA.
+COMBAT SPORTS RE: Protest in regard to the fight between And for a decision on the// 20 at The ISKA WA formally acknowledges your protest and will follow the formal "Protest" Guidelines of the ISKA WA.
 Any protest must be lodged to the ISKA WA by hand or email no later than 7 days after the contest in question.
 The decision given in a contest by a Referee and/or Judge shall be final, unless:- The ISKA WA Representative and or the Commission can verify a proven mathematical error on the scorecards.
 An announcement of a decision has been incorrectly conveyed, extraordinary circumstances and/or a disregard of the rules.
 In this case he ISKA WA Representative can overturn the decision, document it & announce the decision publicly at the next available opportunity.
 The Protest process will be conducted in the following way.
 1. ISKA WA will conduct a protest review.
 Your letter will be reviewed by the ISKA WA State Representative to determine: A. if there is sufficient cause to warrant further review.
 B. If it is determined that there is no grounds for a protest - it will be dismissed.
 C. If it is determined that you do have grounds for a protest, then the formal ISKA Protest process will be undertaken.
 2. The ISKA Australia will be informed of your protest and the results of that bout temporarily put on hold.
 3. The rules will be reviewed in regard to the particular concerns you have raised.
 4. Video footage of the match will be reviewed by the ISKA WA Representative and ISKA WA Officials.
 5. The State Representative will consult the decision with the Commission, ISKA WA Officials as needed.
 6. The rules and footage will be used to make a preliminary decision - This will be sent to the ISKA Australia for clarification.
-7. The State Representative will contact you and provide you with a formal ISKA WA position.
-8. If you are unhappy with the ruling - the protest can be sent to the ISKA Australia to make a ruling.
+The State Representative will contact you and provide you with a formal ISKA WA position.
+If you are unhappy with the ruling - the protest can be sent to the ISKA Australia to make a ruling.
+The ISKA Australia, will review the footage &amp; the ISKA WA ruling and either support or dismiss the protest.
 Please note 1.
 Clear documentation of the issue or concern is required to establish the grounds for protest.
 2. Video footage of the match must be received before any actions can be taken.
 3. Protest Rulings or Decisions made by the ISKA WA are rarely over turned by the ISKA Australia.
 4. Protests lodged with the State cost \$100.
 5. Protests lodged with the ISKA Australia Cost \$150.
 6. The ISKA Australia decisions are final.
-Signed : Date;/
+Signed :///